 In order to modify the conventional structural models, only certain characteristics can be altered to become more consistent with the data obtained from NDE or SHM techniques: geometric properties, materials characteristics, boundary and continuity conditions, and mass (total and distribution).
 In the case of NDE data, most of the modifications are expected to be associated with member geometry (to reflect section loss, as-built geometry, etc.) and material properties (to reflect in-situ properties and the presence of deterioration).
+To accomplish this, standard approaches to NDE data interpretation (see references in the tables above) will be utilized.

 1.2 SHM Data Collection – Estimation of Member Demand

 Depending on the type of SHM practice, it is possible to collect the structural information both in local and global level.
 Table 4 provides a list of common measurements obtained to improve the estimation of member-level demands.
 For example, the “normalized” measurements such as flexural strains captured at different levels of a steel girder would be able to approximate the location of the neutral axis, which is a good indicator of the level of composite action.
 Although such measurements are clearly advantageous as they are straightforward to interpret, the data they provide is primarily reflective of the state of structure in the vicinity of the sensor.
 As a result, the exclusive reliance on such normalized measurements is cost-prohibitive since a high spatial resolution is required to provide information about the entire structure.
 In contrast, more absolute measurements such as displacements, tilts, or modal parameters are able to provide information about global characteristics of a structure such as boundary and continuity conditions.
 In general, the accurate determination of member-level demands requires information from both types of measurements.
+To that extend, authors have conducted multiple studies to address efficient and accurate model updating approaches based on the local and global SHM (Weidner 2012; Yarnold and Weidner 2016; Zhou et al. 2012; Dubbs 2012; Dubbs and Moon 2015; Masceri 2015).

-However, the primary goal of the integration system envisioned herein is to identify a reasonable balance between the use of “normalized” and “absolute” SHM metrics and to further establish to what degree the inclusion of NDE data can improve the accuracy of demand estimates
+However, the primary goal of the integration system envisioned herein is to identify a reasonable balance between the use of “normalized” and “absolute” SHM metrics (one that is consistent with the type of data obtained within the current practice) and to further establish to what degree the inclusion of NDE data can improve the accuracy of demand estimates (Weidner 2012; Yarnold and Weidner 2016; Zhou et al. 2012; Dubbs 2012; Dubbs and Moon 2015; Masceri 2015).
+Importantly, it is not the intent of this study to develop new model updating strategies for incorporating SHM data.
+Rather, the goal is to use approaches that have shown promise (see references above) and establish to what extent including NDE data improves these approaches.

 Table 4 Local and global measurands for determination of demand level